 Instructions

-- Sprinkle the brown sugar and balsamic vinegar over the peppers.
+- Sprinkle the brown sugar and drizzle the balsamic vinegar evenly over the vegetables.

 Debs says